Joël Ayayi: Capital City Go-Go (2022)

-On March 11, 2022, Ayayi was reacquired by the Capital City Go-Go.
+On 11 March 2022 Ayayi was reacquired by the Capital City Go-Go.

 Ayayi joined the Atlanta Hawks for the 2022 NBA Summer League.

-Lakeland Magic (2022–present)
+Lakeland Magic (2022–2023)

-On November 3, 2022, Ayayi was named to the opening night roster for the Lakeland Magic.
+On 3 November 2022 Ayayi was named to the opening night roster for the Lakeland Magic.

+Nanterre 92 (2023–2024)

+On 23 July 2023 Ayayi signed with Nanterre 92 of the LNB Pro A.

+JL Bourg (2024–2025)

+On May 31, 2024, he signed with JL Bourg of the LNB Pro A.

+Paris Basketball (2025–present)

+On July 3, 2025, he signed with Paris Basketball of the LNB Pro A.

 National team career

 Ayayi holds dual citizenship to France and his parents' home country of Benin, but he plays basketball for the French national teams.
 At the 2016 FIBA U16 European Championship in Radom, Poland, he averaged 11.3 points and 6.7 rebounds per game for France.
 Ayayi led his team to a bronze medal at the 2018 FIBA U18 European Championship in Latvia.
 After averaging 15.7 points per game, he was named to the All-Star Five.
 Ayayi helped France win bronze at the 2019 FIBA Under-19 Basketball World Cup in Heraklion, Greece, where he earned All-Star Five honors.
 He averaged 20.9 points, 5.6 rebounds, and 3.4 assists per game and led all scorers with 33 points in a bronze medal game against Lithuania.